Have you noticed your libido has decreased over the past years/months?

 In addition to asking you questions about your medical and sexual history, your doctor may also:

 Most women benefit from a treatment approach aimed at the many causes behind this condition.
-Recommendations may include counselling,
+Recommendations may include counselling, medication and hormone therapy.

 Talking with a sex therapist skilled in addressing sexual concerns can help identify psychological causes associated with low sex drive.
 Therapy often includes education about sexual response and techniques.
 Your therapist likely will provide recommendations for couples’ exercises.
 Couples counseling that addresses relationship issues may also help increase feelings of intimacy and desire.